 THIRD RULE: I am the ultimate arbiter of what is permitted.
 If you don’t appreciate that, decide to justify your post, or don’t want to comply please feel free to remove yourself from the group or I can do it for you.
 There are many other groups on LinkedIn plus you are free to start your own.
 In curating content I am providing my personal perspective on digital health.
-I don’t expect that you agree with it or my mission.
+I don’t ask nor do I expect that you will agree with it or my mission.
 That’s perfectly fine, of course, as I am not seeking your approval.

 COMPLETE GUIDELINES AND RULES FOR PARTICIPATING IN THE COMMUNITY

 The main discussion forum is for news articles from credible media outlets and discussions on salient topics to digital health.
-To understand the scope of group discussions, see the definition of digital health and explanatory videos on my Definition page.
+To understand the scope of group discussions, see the definition of digital health and explanatory videos on my definition page.
 While you may have a great company or solution, promotions of your or another company, organization, or any other entity, efforts or business solicitations of any type are strictly prohibited.
 It is irrelevant whether you are affiliated with an entity or have intent to promote it and their efforts.
 For further insight regarding what is appropriate for sharing, you can look at the news articles and sources of posts in the main discussion forum.
 Keep in mind that as group owner and manager my posts are sometimes unique, which is my prerogative.
 For comparison, it would be rude and unacceptable to go into a museum (as a guest) and complain to the curator about their vision and exhibits.

 PROMOTIONS: BLOG POSTS, SURVEYS, VIDEOS, ETC.